philiprbrenan/stickAudacityFilesTogether/README.md

 ## Configuration

-Using an editor change the lines in the **User configuration** section below to select the files you want to process, the number of files to be joined at a time and whether a restart of a prior run should be performed.
+Using an editor change the lines in the **User configuration** section in **stickAudacityFilesTogether.pl** to select the files you want to process, the number of files to be joined at a time and whether a restart of a prior run should be performed.

 ## Execution